Time Investment: 7 Minutes

 - be the copyright claimant for all the photos; and

 - have either created or contributed to all the photos.

 - Submit your deposit

 In sum, all of your photos are copyrighted, whether you have registered them or not.
-However, registering may benefit you in an infringement case.
+However, registering with the copyright office may benefit you in an infringement case.